 Three micro-plans that often work better in Altstadt than wild improvisation

-1. Clarify route there, meetup point, and route home first, then plan the rest
+1. Clarify the route there, the meetup point, and the route home first, then plan the rest.

 What teens and parents should pay attention to here